JOJ0/synadm/CONTRIBUTING.md

 ```

 - `data` is the dictionary we'd like to send in the body of the request.
-- The 'user_id` should be passed as part of the URL.
-We don't do any formatting or URL-encoding on our end, we hand it over as keyword argument to the `query() method` and use a replacement field surrounded by curly braces to mark its position in the URL.
+- The `user_id` should be passed as part of the URL.
+We don't do any formatting or URL-encoding on our end, we hand it over as keyword argument to the `query() method` and use a "replacement field" surrounded by curly braces to mark its position in the URL.